2007 Major League Baseball postseason: (1) Arizona Diamondbacks vs. (4) Colorado Rockies

 This was the first postseason meeting between the Diamondbacks and Rockies.
 The Rockies swept the top-seeded Diamondbacks to advance to the World Series for the first time in franchise history.

 Jeff Francis pitched over six solid innings as the Rockies stole Game 1 in Phoenix.
 Game 1 was marred by a controversial call in the bottom of the seventh inning - Francis allowed a leadoff double to Chris Snyder and hit Justin Upton with a pitch, but the Diamondbacks were taken out of a potential rally when a disputed interference call resulted in a double-play groundout for Augie Ojeda.
 Diamondbacks fans responded by throwing objects onto the field, which stopped play.
-The Rockies would then prevail in a long 11-inning affair in Game 2 to go up 2–0 in the series headed home to Denver.
+Game 2 remained tied after the regulation nine innings until the bottom of the eleventh, when Diamondbacks relief pitcher José Valverde loaded the bases and gave up a walk to put the Rockies in the lead for good, taking a 2-0 series lead headed to Denver.
 Home runs from Matt Holliday and Yorvit Torrealba would carry the Rockies to victory in Game 3.
 Holliday would again hit another three-run home run in Game 4 to give the Rockies a big lead that they would hold onto, as they clinched the pennant in front of their home fans.